 Senators introduce bill to limit harmful effects of social media on young people

-Sponsors say there is bipartisan support for it the House and the Senate.
+Sponsors say there is bipartisan support for it in the House and the Senate.

 Legislators on Wednesday introduced a bipartisan bill aimed at protecting children from the potentially harmful impacts of social media.